Anjouan Gaming Licence Cost in 2026: The Full Breakdown, Line by Line

 The Annual Regulatory Fee: What ALSI Charges

-Those three figures together give you the annual base cost: EUR 17,000 per year.
-That is the recurring minimum you pay every year for as long as you hold the licence.
-It does not matter how much revenue the operation generates.
-There is no GGR tax on Anjouan.
-No revenue share.
-No variable regulatory cost.
+It is the recurring minimum you pay every year for as long as you hold the licence.
+It does not vary with revenue.
+There is no GGR tax on Anjouan, no revenue share, and no variable regulatory cost.
 The annual cost is the annual cost.

 First-Year Additional Costs: IBC Formation and Setup

-Nominee director (if needed): approximately EUR 6,000 per year.
-Not everyone needs this.
-If you have a real director willing to be named on the corporate documents, the cost does not apply.
+• Nominee director (only if needed): approximately EUR 6,000 per year.
+Optional.
+Most operators have a real director willing to be named.

 Year 1 Total: Three Scenarios

 The right first-year total depends on your structure.
-Here are three scenarios covering most operators who approach us at ICOS.
+Here are three scenarios that cover most operators who come to ICOS.

-Scenario A is the minimum viable structure: one UBO, one director who is not a nominee, crypto-only (no additional domains), minimal registered agent.
-This is a lean operation run by a single founder.
+Scenario A is the minimum viable structure: one UBO, one director who is not a nominee, two domains included, single Compliance Officer, lean registered agent.
+A solo founder operation.

-Scenario C is the full-service structure: nominee director, nominee shareholder, full corporate management, multiple domains.
-This is usually chosen for privacy reasons or where the real UBOs do not want to be named directly on public records.
+Scenario C is the full-privacy structure: nominee director, nominee shareholder, full corporate management, additional Key Person, multiple domains.
+Chosen where the real UBOs do not want to be named on public records.

-In all three cases: zero GGR tax.
-No revenue-based charge.
-Whatever revenue the operation generates in Year 1, the regulatory and corporate cost is fixed at the number above.
+In all three scenarios: zero GGR tax.
+No revenue-based regulatory charge.
+Whatever revenue the operation generates in Year 1, the regulatory and corporate cost is fixed at the figure above.

 What Is Not in These Numbers